Pisidia: Hellenistic period

-Roman and Byzantine rule
+Roman period

 After king Amyntas of Galatia was killed in the struggle in 25 BC, Rome made Pisidia part of the new province of Galatia.
 The Homonadesians were finally wiped out in 3 BC.

 During the Roman period Pisidia was colonized with veterans of its legions to maintain control.
 For the colonists, who came from poorer parts of Italy, agriculture must have been the area's main attraction.
 Under Augustus, eight such colonies were established in Pisidia, and Antioch and Sagalassos became the most important cities.
 The province was gradually Latinised.
 Latin remained the formal language of the area until the end of the 3rd century.

+Medieval era

+Byzantine period

 Pisidia became an important early Christian centre.
 Paul the Apostle preached in Antioch on his first journey.
 He also visited the area in his second and third journeys.
 After the Emperor Constantine's legalization of Christianity in 311, Antioch in Pisidia (which has various namesakes, including the Patriarchate in Syria) played an important role as the Christian metropolitan see as well as being the capital of the civil province of Pisidia.
 Most Pisidian cities were heavily fortified at that time due to civil wars and foreign invasions.

+Muslim period

 The area was devastated by an earthquake in 518, a plague around 541–543, and another earthquake and Arab raids in the middle of the 7th century.
 After the Muslim conquest of Syria disrupted the trade routes, the area declined in importance.
 In the 8th century the raids increased.
 In the 11th century the Seljuk Turks captured the area and founded the Seljuk Sultanate in Central Anatolia.
 Pisidia frequently changed hands between the Byzantine Empire and the Turks.
 In 1176, Sultan Kılıçarslan defeated Manuel Komnenos in the Battle of Myriocephalon (thousand heads).